 All those who are fortunate enough to have spent time at Hanford – as girls, as parents, even as staff – will know what an impact it has had on their lives.
 This is entirely due to the extraordinary academic and financial legacy of the Cannings.
 With Sarah C gone, it falls upon us to protect and build upon this legacy.
 We need fundraising support through individual gifts and legacies to complete the work on the house that we all love so much and to develop a bursary fund to support those who would benefit from a Hanford education but cannot afford it.

-If you are prepared to consider – just to consider – supporting the school, either through a gift or through your own legacy, then we would like to hear from you.
-Please call Rory Johnston, the Headmaster, on 01258 860219 to discuss how you might be able to help.
+If you are prepared to consider supporting the school, either through a gift or through your own legacy, then we would like to hear from you.
+Please call the office on 01258 860219 to discuss how you might be able to help.

 With your support, we can achieve anything.